 Flanked by the Alps and the Po Valley, Milan was founded by Celtic tribes in the 7th century BC.
 Since then, the area has been continuously inhabited thanks to its flat terrain and close proximity to the lakes.
 Until the 16th century, Milan was governed by Italian dynasties, including the Torrianis, Visconti, and finally, the Sforzas.

 There is hardly anything in Milan that is more extravagant than the Duomo di Milano (Milan Cathedral).
 Like a diamond tiara, the Gothic cathedral with all its spires and 3400 statues is the focal point of attraction.
 Though having a white appearance, the marvelous structure at the heart of Milan is actually made of pink marble from Candoglia and it took nearly 600 years to complete.

 In the beginning, the project was considered unfeasible because there was no way to transport vast quantities of marble to the city center.
 Canals had to be dug and new technologies were invented to perform a never-before-attempted task.
 Therefore, Milan Duomo presents not only extravagance but also reflects the creativity and ambition of this city.

 2. Galleria Vittorio Emanuele II

 For any shopaholic, Milan’s Galleria Vittorio Emanuele II might be equal to St.Peter’s Dome in Rome.
 Together with the Duomo, it is the city’s icon and an essential part of any trip to Milan.
-Built in the early 19th century, the Galleria is one of the oldest shopping arcades in the world (beginning with the Saint-Hubert Gallery in Brussels, the Passazh in Saint Petersburg, and the Galleria Umberto I in Naples).
+Constructed in the early 19th century, the Galleria is one of the oldest shopping arcades in the world (beginning with the Saint-Hubert Gallery in Brussels, the Passazh in Saint Petersburg, and the Galleria Umberto I in Naples).
 However, it has surpassed its predecessors in terms of scale and opulence.

 Walking into the Galleria is stepping into the world of high fashion.
 From Milan’s iconic brand Prada to Versace’s latest gem, you will undoubtedly be struck by their extravagant boutiques.
 The Galleria is also home to several historic stores, cáfe, and restaurants, such as the bookstore Bocca, the Biffi Càffee, and the Savini restaurants.